govuk-one-login/ipv-core-back/lambdas/report-user-identity/README.md

 - `PROFILE` is the aws account profile you want to use for this call.
 E.g. if you were running it in `build` then it could be `core-build-admin`.
 - `ENVIRONMENT` is the environment to run it in, linked to `PROFILE` because in the same example it would have to be `build`.
-- `OUTPUT_FILE` is the path (from the working directory) which gets written to with the lambda output.

 ---